Become an Ambassador

 How to become an Ambassador

-An Ambassador can join at any time.
+An Ambassador can join at any time (until September 2020).
 To become an Ambassador, one must fill in an application form via the ENRICH in the USA website.
 Criteria for being chosen are the added value for the project´s activities based on complementary knowledge or resources, as well as strong interest to join the Centres’ and Landing Hubs’ (the project) activities building on own resources.

 Benefits of Ambassadors